 I have a specific design in mind but I do not see it in your shop.
 Will you take a custom request?

-I love custom designs!
+I love custom designs if my schedule allows!
 Please email me for a custom quote for this service.

 What paper do you recommend for printing?